"Alcohol" refers to a group of organic compounds with a vast range of forms and uses in cosmetics and in other types of products and solutions.

 There also are benign forms, including glycols, which are used as humectants to help hydrate and deliver ingredients into skin’s uppermost layers.

-Alcohols with low molecular weights—the bad-for-skin kind—can be drying and sensitizing.
+Alcohols with low molecular weights—the bad-for-skin kind—can be drying and sensitising.
 The alcohols to be concerned about in skincare products are ethanol or ethyl alcohol, denatured alcohol, methanol, isopropyl alcohol, SD alcohol, and benzyl alcohol.
 The concern is when one or more of these are listed among the main ingredients; tiny amounts in an otherwise good formula aren’t a problem.

-In addition to being drying and sensitizing, these alcohols can disrupt skin’s surface layers.
+In addition to being drying and sensitising, these alcohols can disrupt skin’s surface layers.
 Alcohol helps ingredients like retinol and vitamin C penetrate into the skin more effectively, but it does that by breaking down the surface layers of skin—destroying the very substances that keep your skin feeling healthier and looking younger over the long term.

 Alcohols like SD and "denatured" immediately harm the skin, starting a chain reaction of damage that continues long after it has evaporated.
 A 2003 study published found that with regular exposure to alcohol-based products, cleansing becomes a damaging ordeal—skin is no longer able to keep water and cleansing agents from penetrating into it, thus further eroding its surface layers.